 The world needs great women.
 It starts at The Study.
 Founded in 1915 and one of Canada’s premier girls’ schools, The Study fosters the development of character, confidence and visionary thinking.
 Dedicated teachers offer a warm and stimulating mother tongue bilingual environment to students from Kindergarten to Grade 11.
-OPEN HOUSE 2019, Thursday, October 3rd 8:30 - 10am & 4:30 - 7pm.
-Certificate of Eligibility for English Instruction is NOT required (K-Grade 11) as The Study is a non-subsidized school in Westmount QC.
+Make an appointment today to meet our Admissions team and book a virtual visit or personal tour after hours.
+NOTE: Certificate of Eligibility for English Instruction is NOT required (K-Grade 11).

 The name sounds generic, and, historically at least, it was.
 In 1915 Margaret Gascoigne began her school—there were just six students that year—in the study of her home.
 In 1922 the school moved to a permanent location on Seaforth where it remained for close to 40 years until it moved to its present one in 1960.
 (The whole story is told and illustrated in the aptly titled, No Ordinary School: The Study 1915-2015, published to mark the school’s centennial.)